Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Introduction

 Instead of leveraging autoregression within the speech enhancement architecture, we have previously proposed to incorporate the processed speech signal for tracking, resulting in an \ac{ar}-guided, or \textit{self-steering}, \ac{ssf}~\cite{kienegger25sg_ssf,kienegger25deep_joint_ar_ssf}.
-While we focused on a neural tracker in~\cite{kienegger25deep_joint_ar_ssf}, our work in~\cite{kienegger25sg_ssf} demonstrated how the estimates of a slightly adapted \ac{ssf} architecture can effectively compensate for the limited modeling capabilities of a lightweight, statistics-based algorithm.
-In this work, we further develop our approach from \cite{kienegger25sg_ssf} by exploring different strategies to incorporate the \ac{ssf} into Bayesian tracking frameworks.
-Specifically, we propose modified filtering formulations for widely used Kalman \cite{traa13wrapped_kalman_filter} and particle filter \cite{ward03basic_particle_filter} algorithms.
-To improve realism of simulated speaker trajectories during development and evaluation, we publish a novel synthetic dataset based on the social force motion model~\cite{helbing95social_force_model}.
+While we focused on a neural tracker in~\cite{kienegger25deep_joint_ar_ssf}, our work in~\cite{kienegger25sg_ssf} demonstrated how the estimates of \diffComm{a slightly}{an} adapted \ac{ssf} architecture can effectively compensate for the limited modeling capabilities of a lightweight, statistics-based algorithm. \diffComm{}{In particular, we modified a \ac{ssf} to estimate the target speech at all microphones instead of at a single microphone, and then used it to replace the unprocessed recording for tracking.} In this work, \diffComm{we further develop our approach from \cite{kienegger25sg_ssf} by exploring different strategies to incorporate the \ac{ssf} into Bayesian tracking frameworks.}{we generalize the concept and develop new strategies to incorporate the enhanced speech signal without modifying the \ac{ssf} architecture.} \diffComm{Specifically, we propose modified filtering formulations for widely used}{For all approaches, we derive novel tracking formulations based on} Kalman \cite{traa13wrapped_kalman_filter} and particle filter \cite{ward03basic_particle_filter} algorithms.
+To improve realism of simulated speaker trajectories\diffComm{ during development and evaluation, we publish a novel synthetic dataset}{, we develop a synthetic data generation methodology} based on the social force motion model~\cite{helbing95social_force_model}.
 Results demonstrate that the \ac{ar} incorporation of the processed speech signal consistently increases tracking accuracy, yielding significantly improved enhancement performance.
-A detailed analysis demonstrates the generalization capabilities of our methods to real-world recordings in unseen, challenging conditions.
+A detailed analysis demonstrates the generalization capabilities of our methods to real-world recordings in unseen, challenging \diffComm{}{acoustic }conditions.

 The remainder of this paper is organized as follows. \Cref{sec:problem_def} formulates the problem and notation, along with an introduction of steerable \acp{ssf} and Bayesian estimators for tracking in \cref{sec:ssf}.
-Our proposed Bayesian tracking formulations for \ac{ar} guidance are presented in \Cref{sec:self_tse}. \Cref{sec:dataset} introduces our novel synthetic dataset, followed by an overview of the experimental setup in \cref{sec:experimental_setup}.
+Our proposed Bayesian tracking formulations for \ac{ar} guidance are presented in \cref{sec:self_tse}. \Cref{sec:dataset} introduces our \diffComm{novel synthetic dataset}{data simulation framework}, followed by an overview of the experimental setup in \cref{sec:experimental_setup}.
 Performance and generalization capabilities are discussed in \cref{sec:evaluation}.